ArchiveBox/docker-archivebox/README.md

 See more:

-- [`Dockerfile`](https://github.com/ArchiveBox/ArchiveBox/blob/dev/Dockerfile): Full production-ready Dockerfile with optimized build caching and layer sizes
+- [`Dockerfile`](https://github.com/ArchiveBox/ArchiveBox/blob/dev/Dockerfile): Full production-ready image with optimized build caching and layer sizes
 - [`Dockerfile.simple`](https://github.com/ArchiveBox/ArchiveBox/blob/dev/Dockerfile): Simple example of how to add ArchiveBox to your own Dockerfile

 ---